UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 ### Additional Columns (Advanced material)
 {:.no_toc}

+extensible format, but can just say that or move elsewhere see here!

 In addition to the mandatory columns, there are 9 optional fields which are able to be added.
 The order of these is fixed and these are: